How Much House Can You Really Afford?

 Even if a lender approves you for a certain amount, it may leave you house poor, meaning you own a beautiful home but lack the financial flexibility to enjoy life.

-If you're already in a home and want to reduce your monthly costs, looking into your refinance options may help you free up monthly cash flow without giving up your home.
+If you're already in a home and want to reduce your monthly costs, understanding when you should refinance your home can help you free up monthly cash flow without giving up your property.

 Points to Remember